Capeway, St Just.

 A longer walk in the opposite direction may lead you across fields to Kenidjack Castle or cliff top mines at Botallack (now part of a World Heritage Centre) or inland across the moors to the ancient stone circles at Tregeseal.
 The South West Coastal Path offers wonderful coastal views and many holiday makers access different parts by making use of the open top bus which runs from Penzance to St Ives via many coastal villages including Lands End, St Just, and Zennor.

 Further afield (within 5 miles), there are a variety of beaches, though dog restrictions do apply for some for parts of the year.
-Gwynver (dog friendly all year) and Sennen are popular surfing beaches and have RNLI life guards in attendance.
+Gwynver (dog friendly all year) and Sennen are popular surfing beaches and have RNLI life guards in attendance during the summer months.
 Porthcurno is also very popular, with toilets, cafe and large car park.
 There are a number of quieter beaches off the beaten track, some of which may be a bit difficult to access.
 Our favourites are; Nanjizel, Portheras and Pednvouder (dog friendly all year, fairly long walk) and Porth Chapel.
 There are directions in the information pack at the cottage.

 For a longer day out, the town of St Ives (12 miles) with its narrow streets and quaint shops is worth exploring and there are also National Trust properties at St Michael’s Mount, Tregwainton Garden and Godolphin.